dankocevski/FermiLATGRBXMLTools/README.md

 # FermiLATGRBXMLTools

-This module contains a collection of methods to manipulate the public Fermi-LAT xml file
+This module contains a collection of methods to manipulate the xml file containing the list of Fermi-LAT detected GRBs.

 Usage Examples: